Flavia95/python_program/overview_data.md

     return headings

 ```
-This function reads the headers (column names) from the input file specified by filepath.
-It opens the file, reads the first line.
-It returns the headings as a tuple.
+3. This function reads the content of the input file specified by filepath.
+It iterates through the file line by line, skipping the first line, and yields each line's data as a tuple.

 ```
 def read_file_contents(filepath):
     "Get the file contents"